Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Model Setup

 where $a$--$g$ are the Gibbs coefficients \citep[see][Section~2.2]{Pearce2016}.

 As the pressure dependence of $\Delta G_f$ is very marginal \citep{Cobb2015,Pearce2016}, the Gibbs coefficient $g$ can be neglected.
-E.g., the relative percent difference of $\Delta G_f$ for \ce{HCN_{(aq)}} between \SI{1}{bar} and \SI{100}{bar} at \SI{300}{\kelvin} is \SI{0.4}{\percent} and similar for all the other molecules and temperatures considered.
-This makes modeling of the reactions almost pressure invariant.
+For example, the relative percent difference of $\Delta G_f$ for \ce{HCN_{(aq)}} between \SI{1}{bar} and \SI{100}{bar} at \SI{300}{\kelvin} is \SI{0.4}{\percent} and similar for all the other molecules and temperatures considered.
+This makes the $\Delta G_f$ values pressure independent.
 The only pressure-dependent parameter of the model that one has to consider is the boiling point of water because the reactions are partly modeled in an aqueous phase.
-When water evaporates, we assume that the aqueous synthesis stops and the newly formed organic molecules are thermally destroyed.
+When water evaporates, we assume that the aqueous synthesis stops and the newly formed organic molecules are preserved at their current abundances.
 As the pressure does not influence the dynamics of the reactions, we did not calculate the lithostatic pressure as a function of radius inside the planetesimal.
 Instead, constant pressure of \SI{100}{bar} was assumed in the thermochemical calculations for the entire planetesimal.
-Only in the smallest considered planetesimals (see Section~\ref{sec:planetesimal}) with radii of only several kilometers is this pressure likely an overestimation.
+Only in the smallest considered planetesimals (see Section~\ref{sec:planetesimal}) with radii of only several kilometers is this pressure likely an overestimate.
 It could be that some reactions actually shut off as water starts to evaporate in the hottest central region (lower boiling point of water at lower pressures).
-This was not explicitly considered, and therefore, the calculated nucleobase abundances in the core regions of the smallest considered planetesimals are only valid if water stays in the liquid phase.
+This was not explicitly considered, and therefore, the calculated nucleobase abundances in the core regions of the smallest planetesimals are only valid if water stays in the liquid phase.
 However, when assuming that water stays liquid, the calculated abundances are correct as the Gibbs energies are nearly pressure-independent, as mentioned above.
 For the biggest considered planetesimals, the boiling point of water at \SI{100}{bar} was never reached.

 The Gibbs coefficients $a$--$f$ are the input for the equilibrium chemistry software to model the chemical reactions (see Section~\ref{sec:chemapp}).
 To each reaction, one can assign a Gibbs free energy of the reaction $\Delta G_r$, which is defined as